2001 Lexus RX 300 Expert Review:New Car Test Drive

 New Car Test Drive

 Regardless, everything works magnificently.
 All the switchgear operates flawlessly and all controls are positioned exactly as one would expect.
-One thing that isn't positioned exactly as you'd expect is the shift lever, which is mounted in the center instrument panel.
+The one thing that isn't positioned exactly as you'd expect is the shift lever, which is mounted in the center instrument panel.
 This design frees some floor space between the front seats for small packages, purses or a brace of Big Macs.
-It also makes it easier to slide to the other side.
+It also makes it easier to slide over to the other seat.

 Rear seats slide forward and aft to create legroom or increase cargo space.
 They also recline individually.

-We spent a rainy day driving a four-wheel-drive RX 300 on a gravel West Virginia road covered with patches of light snow and mud, and a week on interstates, winding rural roads and city streets around Annapolis, Maryland.
+We spent a rainy day driving a four-wheel-drive RX 300 on a gravel West Virginia road covered with patches of light snow and mud, followed by a week on Interstates, winding rural roads and city streets around Annapolis, Maryland.

 With 7.7 inches of ground clearance, the RX 300 easily forded a roadside ditch and berm.
-But its crisp, predictable handling on loose surfaces won our hearts.
-The RX 300 can be driven quite quickly over gravel and dirt roads and bumps do not upset it when driving hard through loose corners.
-Pushed beyond its limit, the front tires wash out predictably--the rear end never, ever steps out.
+But its crisp, predictable handling on loose surfaces is what we liked best.
+The RX 300 can be driven quite quickly over gravel and dirt roads.
+Bumps do not upset the handling balance when driving hard through loose corners.
+Pushed beyond its limit, the front tires wash out predictably and the rear end never, ever steps out.
 All of this instills confidence while driving on loose surfaces.
-It's also a major benefit when rounding a slippery corner that tightens up just before a deer darts out onto the road.
-This happened to us and the RX 300 performed precisely and predictably.
+It's also a benefit when quickly rounding a slippery corner that tightens up, only to have a deer dart out onto the road.
+In this situation, the RX 300 performs precisely and predictably.

-The front-drive model is well worth considering for those who live in the Sunbelt because it handles beat up city streets and potholes better than a sedan.
+The front-drive model is well worth considering for those who live in the Sunbelt because it handles beat up city streets and potholes better than many sedans.
 Being lighter, it is a bit quicker than the four-wheel-drive model and electronic traction control is available to aid control on slippery surfaces.
-Still, it seems a shame to pass on the RX 300's four-wheel-drive system because it increases stability in the rain and improves driver control in emergency maneuvers--even on dry, sunny days.
+Still, it seems a shame to pass on the RX 300's four-wheel-drive system because it increases stability in the rain and improves driver control in emergency maneuvers - even on dry, sunny days.

 Ride quality on paved roads is silky and controlled.
 Big bumps on unpaved roads are well damped.
 RX 300 does not ride quite as well on rough roads as the larger, more expensive, more off-road-oriented Lexus LX 470.
 Washboard surfaces generated some vibration.